qusers/qgui/README.md

 ###Examples
-The following are simple step-by-step examples of usage of **Q-gui** from the ground-up.
+The following are simple step-by-step examples of usage of **Qgui** from the ground-up.

 ####n-butane
-Now that you've installed *Qgui* and made sure that all additional packages are installed we can start with a simple example.
+Now that you've installed **Qgui** and made sure that all additional packages are installed we can start with a simple example.

 First you will have to create a PDB (Protein Data Bank) formatted coordinate